-You must be connected to the recovery catalog schema or virtual private catalog schema with the CATALOG command-line option or the CONNECT CATALOG command.
+You must be connected to the recovery catalog schema with the CATALOG command-line option or the CONNECT CATALOG command.
 The recovery catalog database must be open.

 You do not have to be connected to a target database.

 After you execute DROP CATALOG, RMAN prompts you to enter the command again to confirm that you want to perform the operation.